(UPDATED June 11 at 1:00pm ET)

 Air Canada | Alaska | American Airlines | Delta | Frontier | JetBlue | Southwest | Spirit | United | WestJet | Every airline’s website and phone number

 Fortunately, most airlines are now offering waivers for tickets purchased on or before March 2.
-However, if you’re airline is not offering a waiver and you don’t want to go somewhere and you didn’t buy travel insurance, I’d keep calling and asking for a flight credit—or wait until the last minute to see if the flight is delayed or canceled or if they changed their policy and then call to get your money back.
+However, if your airline is not offering a waiver and they didn’t cancel your flight and you don’t want to go then I’d would wait until a couple days before to see if the flight canceled and then call to get your money back or a travel voucher.